mwittig/npm-license-crawler/README.md

 Contributions
 -------------

-If you like this npm-license-crawler, please consider &#x2605; starring [the project on github](https://github.com/mwittig/npm-license-crawler).
+If you like npm-license-crawler, please consider &#x2605; starring [the project on github](https://github.com/mwittig/npm-license-crawler).
 Contributions to the project are  welcome.
 You can simply fork the project and create a pull request with your contribution to start with.